Create A Salon Marketing Plan That Actually Works

 Step 8: Customizing Your Marketing Calendar

-~ 1 TO 2 HRS (STEPS 8 & 9)
+~ 1 -2 HRS (STEPS 8 & 9)

 Use the main events throughout the year as a starting point.